White tail spiders have been implicated in cases of ulceration or necrosis following spider bites.

 Where are they found?

-The White Tail spider’s preferred habitat is under dry bark and plants, but they will often be found inside houses, where they look for shelter from the light after hunting at night.
+The White Tail spider’s preferred habitat is under dry bark and plants, but they can often be found inside houses, where they look for shelter from the light after hunting at night.
 They are also known to move indoors in the winter to seek shelter from the cold and there they find plenty of their favourite prey; grey house spiders.

 The White Tail spider often hides in clothing and shoes, especially if they have been left lying on the floor.
-As White Tails eat many other kinds of spiders one sign that White Tail spiders are sharing your house is that there are few cobwebs and there are no other spiders to be found.

 The nests of White Tail spiders are tangled masses of webbing.
 These are often found in dark dry areas such as roof voids.